 Electrochemical considerations – the action potential

-Cells are surrounded by a membrane composed of a phospholipid bilayer arranged so that the membrane surfaces are hydrophilic and the interior hydrophobic.
+Cells are surrounded by a membrane composed of a phospholipid bilayer arranged in such a way that the membrane surfaces are hydrophilic and the interior hydrophobic.
 No charged ion, hydrophilic molecule or very large molecule can traverse the membrane.
 But the cell needs to receive nutriments, expel waste, receive hormonal messages, and so on, so the membrane must not be completely impermeable.

 In order to allow the necessary passage of chemicals, the cell membrane is studded with proteins which control the passage of such objects.

 - Ion channels are passageways through the cell wall which allow ions to pass naturally in a direction tending to equalize their electrochemical or concentration gradients inside and outside the cell.
 Such channels may be ion-specific (for instance, allowing only K+ ions to pass), charge-specific (allowing either negative or positive ions, but not both) or size-specific.
 Some ion channels are leakage channels, opening randomly.